FSX/misaka/docs/documentation.md

     cMarkdown: 7.05s
     Discount: 16.76s

 Python 2.7 was used in the benchmark.
-I couldn't find any working Markdown parsers for Python 3.
-Is Misaka the only one?
+Besides Markdown (Python-Markdown) I haven't been able to find any working Markdown parsers for Python 3.
+If there are more, please notify me.

  [-1]: https://github.com/tanoku/sundown